knpuniversity/symfony/knpu/extra-form-theming/form-theme-validation-icon.md

 this an icon.

 Ok, time to try it.
 Refresh!
 There's nothing yet, but there also aren't any validation errors.
 Empty the name field and submit.
-Our Beautiful X!
+Our beautiful X!

 But now, set the Subfamily field to "Select a Subfamily" and submit.
 Ok, the drop-down looks a little funny - the X is on top of the arrow.
 In fact, the Bootstrap docs